 - Medication management as needed

 - Addiction counseling

 - A holistic approach to long-term recovery

 There is a severe and concerning opioid epidemic in Greenville NC.
-Fortunately, help is available at Serenity House Detox, which offers two locations in West Palm Beach and Fort Lauderdale, Florida.
+Fortunately, help is available at Serenity House Detox & Recovery, which offers two locations in Jupiter and Fort Lauderdale, Florida.
 Learn more about your recovery options by calling 866-294-5306.